DennisSoemers/DennisSoemers.github.io/_pages/education.md

 This page summarises my education activities and provides information for prospective thesis/internship students.

+## Courses

+The following is a list of courses in which I have been involved in coordinating, giving lectures, labs, and/or assessment:

+- **2024**: Lecturer & Coordinator in *Reinforcement Learning* course (Master's program) at Maastricht University.
+- **2023**: Lecturer in *Stochastic Decision Making* course (Master's program) at Maastricht University.
+- **2019 - 2023**: Lecturer in *Intelligent Search & Games* course (Master's program) at Maastricht University.
+- **2016 - 2019**: Assistant in *Advanced Concepts in Machine Learning* course (grading presentations and reports) at Maastricht University.

 ## Prospective Students

 If you are a student at [Maastricht University's Department of Advanced Computing Sciences](https://www.maastrichtuniversity.nl/dacs),